How to Fix Glasses Arm Hinge

 Glasses’ arms hinges or barrel hinges are the most ordinary type of hinges on eyeglasses.
 The tub hinge design consists of a series of metal rings that fit into each other like a zipper, with a small screw that slides to the barrels in place.

-What is Glasses Arm Hinge?
+Glasses Arm Hinge?

 The “glasses arm hinge,” also known as the “temple hinge” or simply “hinge,” is a crucial component of eyeglasses or sunglasses.
 It is the mechanism that connects the frame’s front, which holds the lenses, to the temples or arms of the glasses.